ArborealAudio/OmniAmp/Notes.md

 - [BACK-BURNER] Advanced options including stereo/mono switch, stereo/MS linking for compressor

+- Menu:

+  - OpenGL on/off (windows/linux)

+  - HQ on/off

+  - Default window size

+  - About

 - Cabs, both the processing and UI features

   - ~~Main trick will be deriving an FDN or some other type of high-pole filter to get the phase-y sound of a cab~~